Maff1t/JuanLesPIN-Public/README.md

 [IntelPin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html) tool to detect and mitigate Windows malware evasion techniques.

-This tool is a prototype developed for the paper "[Longitudinal Study of the Prevalence of Malware Evasive Techniques](https://arxiv.org/abs/2112.11289)".
+This tool is a prototype developed at [EURECOM](https://www.eurecom.fr/) for the paper "[Longitudinal Study of the Prevalence of Malware Evasive Techniques](https://arxiv.org/abs/2112.11289)".

 If you use this tool in a research project, please cite:
 ```